llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 - A computed lifetime segment does not have a referrer and the expression is not well-formed if it uses the `DIOpReferrer` operation.

-The reachable lifetime graph is transitively defined as the graph formed by the
+The reachable lifetime graph is the transitive closure of the graph formed by the edges:
-edges:

 - from each `DIVariable` (termed root nodes and also termed reachable `DIObject`s) to the `DILifetime`s that reference them (termed reachable `DILifetime`s)
+- from each `DICompositeType` (termed root nodes) to the `DILifetime`s that are referenced by the optional `dataLocation`, `associated`, and `rank` fields (termed reachable `DILifetime`s)
 - from each reachable `DILifetime` to the `DIObject`s referenced by their `argObjects` fields (termed reachable `DIObject`s).
 - from each reachable `DIObject` to the reachable `DILifetime`s that reference them (termed reachable `DILifetime`s)

 If the reachable lifetime graph has any cycles or if any `DILifetime` or